whiteinge/eseth/2008/pimping-pythonrc.rst

 search term.
 (I don't know the search command for the regular Emacs shell mode.)

-A very cool thing about the ``.inputrc`` is it will also affect other programs that utilize readline, such as bash and the shells for SQLite, PostgreSQL, and MySQL.
+A very cool thing about the :rc:`.inputrc` is it will also affect other programs that utilize readline, such as bash and the shells for SQLite, PostgreSQL, and MySQL.

-In order for the Python shell to run your ``.pythonrc.py`` file on startup you need to set the ``PYTHONSTARTUP`` environment variable.
+In order for the Python shell to run your :rc:`.pythonrc.py` file on startup you need to set the ``PYTHONSTARTUP`` environment variable.
 Place the following line in one of your shell startup files: